This blog is a frank and fearless forum for all things ‘governance’ and international development.

 Graham Teskey, Principle Technical Lead Governance, Abt Associates

-Tara Davda, Policy Assistant – Governance and Economics, Abt Associates
+Tara Davda, Policy Analyst – Governance and Economics, Abt Associates

 Priya Chattier, Senior Policy Officer – Governance and Social Development, Abt Associates

-Leisa Gibson – Senior Adviser for Gender and Social Inclusion, Abt Associates
+Leisa Gibson – Senior Adviser for Gender, Disability and Social Inclusion and Practice Lead, Abt Associates

 Raylynn Benn – Program Coordinator, Abt Associates